LifeCoreLoopExe/Persona-UnrealEngine/PersonaComponent_UE/README.md

-Add and include the C++ files for the Persona Component to your project source code.
+Add and include the C++ files for the Iskin Component to your project source code.